 All articles submitted to Collections and Special issues are peer reviewed in line with the journal’s standard peer review policy and are subject to all of the journal’s standard editorial and publishing policies.
 This includes the journal’s policy on competing interests.
 The Editors declare no competing interests with the submissions which they have handled through the peer review process.
 The peer review of any submissions for which the Editors have competing interests is handled by another Editor who has no competing interests.

 All manuscripts submitted to BMC Psychiatry should adhere to BioMed Central's editorial policies.

 Appeals and complaintsBack to top

-Authors who wish to appeal a rejection or make a complaint should, in the first instance, contact the Editor who will provide details of the journal's complaints procedure.
+Authors who wish to appeal a rejection or make a complaint should follow the procedure outlined in the BMC Editorial Policies.

 Citing articles in BMC PsychiatryBack to top

 Articles in BMC Psychiatry should be cited in the same way as articles in a traditional journal.
 Because articles are not printed, they do not have page numbers; instead, they are given a unique article number.